TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 In this prototype version, it would just turn on zero power brake mode if the distance was greater than the distance remaining to the target point.
 This worked okay, but it could not correct while it was braking.
 In next prototype version we would fix this issue by turning it into a simple proportional controller.

 ## v3.0 - Corrective Braking Using a Quadratic-Damped PID
-###### Last version used in the 2024-2025 season.
+###### Final version used in the 2024–2025 season, first called Black-Ice at our second competition, and also used at our state championship.

-Used in our second competition in January 2025, and was the first time we called it Black-Ice.

 In the previous prototype version, it would just turn on zero power brake mode if the braking distance was greater than the distance remaining to the target point.
 This worked okay, but it could not correct while it was braking.
 In this prototype version we fixed this issue by turning it into a simple proportional controller that predicts the robot's position by how much displacement it would take to brake.